cyplo/talks/README.md

 ### contains materials for talks and presentations I gave

-slides are mostly made with mdpress, using my cusotm theme, based on the default one
-use `mdpress -r -s cypress [path]` to run them
+Decks are made mostly with either mdpress or revealjs.
-most of the talks should have the slides prerendered in the respective directories
+Most of the decks should have the slides prerendered in the respective directories.

 this repository contains submodules
 please exec

-    git submodule init
-    git submodule update
-after a fresh clone, to get all the content
+    git submodule update --init --recursive after a fresh clone, to get all the content

 ### License